 When possible, certainty was rated in the context of the presence of an important (nontrivial) treatment effect; if this was not possible, certainty was rated in the context of the presence of any treatment effect (i.e., the clinical importance is unclear).
 In all cases, the target of the certainty of evidence assessment was based on the point estimate and where it was located relative to the threshold for a clinically important effect (when a threshold was available) or to the null.
-While literature-based thresholds were unavailable for the current review, the clinical experts consulted for this review provided estimates for clinically meaningful thresholds for all outcomes assessed using GRADE.
+Although literature-based thresholds were unavailable for the current review, the clinical experts consulted for this review provided estimates for clinically meaningful thresholds for all outcomes assessed using GRADE.

 Findings from the E1910 trial were included in the GRADE assessments.
-Results from the AALL1731 trial were not appraised using GRADE as only published results, rather than a formal clinical study report, was provided to CDA-AMC and the data were based on public sources.
+Results from the AALL1731 trial were not appraised using GRADE because only published results, not a formal Clinical Study Report, was provided to CDA-AMC and the data were based on public sources.